newrelic/newrelic-infra-operator/README.md

 ## Contribute

-We encourage your contributions to improve newrelic-infra-operator!
+We encourage your contributions to improve the newrelic-infra-operator!
 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.